-Ben’s efforts to vanquish his curse clearly paid-off as everything came up Milhouse for us on our ascent day of Resplendent.
-We woke to a perfectly clear morning, and were treated early in our 20km round-trip journey to a gorgeous sunrise and a mammoth serac fall (from a safe distance away) into the Mousetrap feature on Robson; its resulting snow clouds blanketing an area the size of a city block.
-The clear skies and great light also allowed us to develop a healthy appreciation of the significant cornicing along Resplendent’s summit ridge and substantial objective hazards surrounding the ascent to the R/R col (which, as per tradition, is to only be spoken of in pirate fashion).
+Ben’s efforts to defeat his curse paid-off as everything came up Milhouse for us on our ascent day of Resplendent.
+We woke to a clear morning and were treated early in our 20km round-trip journey to a gorgeous sunrise and a mammoth serac fall (from a safe distance away) into the Mousetrap feature on Robson, its resulting snow clouds blanketing an area the size of a city block.
+The clear skies and great light also allowed us to develop a healthy appreciation of the significant cornicing along Resplendent’s summit ridge and substantial objective hazards surrounding the ascent to the R/R col (which, as per tradition, is only to be spoken of in pirate fashion).

 The easy, rolling landscape of the glacier quickly brought us to the base of the R/R col ascent where we knew that we couldn’t tarry before reaching the safety of the headwall’s top, a good 400m above.
 With some recent avalanche debris illustrating the potential hazard down the centre of our ramp, Ben led a switchbacking route to its left, which kept us out of trouble for the most part aside from a small crevasse we had to step over while traversing a rib midway up the headwall.

 Having spent the past two days surrounded by a sea of white we were treated to a sudden rush of green upon reaching the R/R col, where the views to the west open up and the verdant valleys of Robson Provincial Park sprawl out below you towards the Town of Valemount, and the ocean of peaks that lie beyond.
 Having made good time to this point, we took a solid break and transitioned from our skis to our cramponed boots to tackle the summit ridge.